runeanielsen/otp-cli/README.md

 This is not cross-platform, only tested on Linux and might work on other Unix-like systems, but never tested.

-Project is still under development and not ready for use.

 ## Key-bindings

 - `k` to move up.